-Our competitors include companies focused on developing technologies to improve the distinct steps of stem cell transplant.
+Our competitors include companies focused on developing technologies to improve the distinct steps of immune reset.

-Competitors in our stem cell expansion programs include: Gamida Cell Ltd., Nohla Therapeutics, Inc., ExCellThera Inc., Angiocrine Bioscience, Inc. and Intellia Therapeutics, Inc. In particular, Intellia Therapeutics, Inc. has exclusively licensed from Novartis the aryl hydrocarbon receptor antagonist that we use to manufacture MGTA-456 for expansion of gene-modified HSCs only, and it is likely that the programs developed under this license would compete directly with our E478 program.
+Competitors in our cell therapy programs include: Gamida Cell Ltd., ExCellThera Inc., Angiocrine Bioscience, Inc. and Intellia Therapeutics, Inc. In particular, Intellia Therapeutics, Inc. has exclusively licensed from Novartis the aryl hydrocarbon receptor antagonist that we use to manufacture MGTA-456 for expansion of gene-modified HSCs only, and it is likely that the programs developed under this license would compete directly with our E478 program.

-We also face competition in our conditioning programs from Actinium Pharmaceuticals, Inc., Stanford University, Forty Seven, Inc. and Molecular Templates, Inc., and in our post-transplant complications program (GvHD) from Bellicum Pharmaceuticals, Inc., Kiadis Pharma NV, Abbvie Inc. and Incyte Corporation.
+We also face competition in our conditioning programs from Actinium Pharmaceuticals, Inc., Jasper Therapeutics, Inc., and Molecular Templates, Inc., and in our post-transplant complications program from Bellicum Pharmaceuticals, Inc., Abbvie Inc. and Incyte Corporation.
 Additionally, BioLineRx Ltd. is a competitor in our mobilization program.